dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/queue_tutorial/1-queues.md

 ## Queue Peek() Method

-Queue Peek() Method is used to return the first element in the queue without removing it, code example:
+Queue Peek() Method is used to return the first element in the queue without removing it, as shown in the code example:

 ```csharp
 using System;